FabriceCourtioux/SleeveDoc/docs/en/Developer/GetStarted.md

 ## Get started

-### Points of sale

-Before any use, it is necessary to create one or more points of sale in order to be able to link the user accounts.
-This will be essential when registering orders.

-The "Prefix order" will allow you to define a personalized order number for each point of sale if and only if no order number is specified during the POST (external application) in the "customId" field.

-An increment and the current year will be added (BO prefix) : `BO-0000207-2022`.

-### Accounts and roles

-Two types of accounts or `rôles` are available :
- - adminStore : gives access to the client configuration of the tenant (models, materials, measures, options, points of sale, ...)
- - store : user account linked to a point of sale

 To connect to APIs, you must use an account with the "store" role that has the necessary rights to take orders.
-The "adminStore" role is rather reserved for the back-office.

 ### The connection

-From the back office: replace tenantName with the tenant name : `https://sleevessaas.azurewebsites.net/Account/Login?__tenant=tenantName`.

-From the APIs: an accesstoken is required for each request.
+An access token is required for each request.
 It will have to be added in the header.
 To obtain it, you must make a request to the address : `https://sleevessaas.azurewebsites.net/connect/token`.

+This access token can be reused for the entire lifespan of the current session.
+There is no need to request a new one for each request.

+> Note that for security reasons, it is not recommended to store it in the localStorage without being encrypted.
+Other backup methods may be used as appropriate.

-Here is an example of a request in javascript (you must replace the tenantId with the one provided).
+Here is an example of a JavaScript request (you must replace the tenantId with the one provided).

 ```javascript
 function Login() {